Chapter 4

 "Please place your hand on the sphere and channel your mana."

-When I placed my hand on the sphere, I let the mana flow into it.
+As I placed my hand on the sphere, I let my mana flow into it.

-It was an odd sensation.
-Since I had the Mana Sense at its maximum level, channeling mana and performing any action related to it was as natural as breathing.
+It was a strange sensation.
+Because I had Mana Sense at its maximum level, channeling mana and performing any action related to it felt as natural as breathing.

 Once I stopped channeling mana into the sphere, it reacted and a color appeared inside it.